groove-x/mqtt_bridge/README.md

 * `topic_from`: topic incoming from (ROS or MQTT)
 * `topic_to`: topic outgoing to (ROS or MQTT)

-Also, you can create custom bridge class by inheriting `mqtt_brige.bridge.Bridge` and specify it in config.
+Also, you can create custom bridge class by inheriting `mqtt_brige.bridge.Bridge`.

 ## License